A Plea for Better Software: Provide Auto-Save

 Apple appears to have incorporated auto-save many years ago, and so did several Mac OS software producers.
-Although on that system, auto-save is relatively broadly supported now (system settings, for example, are saved without requiring you to press “Save”), some applications (like TextEdit) leave you out in the rain once “it” happens.
+Although on Mac OS, auto-save is relatively broadly supported now (system settings, for example, are saved without requiring you to hit “Save”), some applications (like TextEdit) leave you out in the rain once they crash.

 My favorite IDE IntelliJ IDEA knows auto-save for at least five years, if not since its inception.
-This is one of the reasons why I love it so much—I’ve never lost my work (unless I decided to search through several GB of data using generous regular expressions).
+This is one of the reasons why I love it so much—I’ve never lost my work with it (unless I decided to search through several GB of data using half-baked regular expressions).

 Figure: IntelliJ file menu with never needed “Save All” button.

-This simply became another guerrilla post but it should be clear that we would benefit from applications that save continuously.
-So when there’s a web app that doesn’t have any auto-save magic, let’s add it.
-And when there’s an important application that could use some of that magic too, let’s add it there, too.
+This became another guerrilla post, but it should be clear that we benefit from applications to save continuously.
+So when there’s a web app that doesn’t have auto-save magic, let’s add it.
+And when there’s an important application that could use some of that magic too, let’s add it there as well.

 That’s something which irritated me when I switched to a mac: no apply and save buttons in preferences.
 I use Textmate a lot which saves your files when switching to another window which is quite good.